 GPs and Registrars are eligible to apply for the subsidy if they:

 * Primary carer: The major provider of ongoing daily care for the child, ie you are the person who is most meeting the child’s physical needs and makes the day to day decisions about the child’s care, welfare and development.
 There can only be one primary carer for a child at one time.

 The pre-school childcare subsidy pays $2 per hour for each hour the child, or children, is in paid childcare when the GP (primary carer) is working (excluding time when on-call).

-Resident GPs who are the primary carer of a pre-school aged child, or children apply to the RDWA for determination of eligibility using the application form link below.
+Resident GPs who are the primary carer of a pre-school aged child, or children, apply to the RDWA to determine eligibility.
 Eligible GPs submit claims quarterly.

 For more information please contact GP Services.